Help, My Cat is on a Hunger Strike

 Is there anything you wouldn’t do to make yourself worthy of your cat’s affection?
 You scoop poop from their litter box.
 You let them sleep on your face.
 You tolerate 2 a.m. zoomies.
 And, of course, you try to feed them the very best food.
 Feeding is an act of love.
 But, contrary to how it sometimes feels, not eating isn’t necessarily an act of defiance.

-There are several reasons why your cat is not eating — and thankfully just as many solutions.
-We turned to BluePearl Pet Hospital’s board-certified veterinary nutritionist Dr. Lindsey Bullen, DVM, to break them down for us.
+Thankfully, there are many ways to encourage a cat to eat more.
+We turned to BluePearl Pet Hospital’s board-certified veterinary nutritionist Dr. Lindsey Bullen to break them down for us.

 If you’ve just brought a new cat or kitten home, there’s a good chance that they’re nervous and stressed.
-“A new cat may go into hiding when you first bring them home,” says Dr. Bullen.
+“A new cat may go into hiding when you first bring them home,” Dr. Bullen says.
 “At that moment, they are far more concerned with feeling safe than eating dinner.”
 Your new cat may also be hesitant to try a different food.

 In a perfect world, you’d be able to transition them from their old diet to a new one over several days.
-But you may not know what your cat was previously being fed (if “cat food” at all, if they were a stray).
+But you may not know what your cat was previously being fed (or if they were fed “cat food” at all, if they were a stray).
 Change is hard, especially for cats.
 In both of these cases, they may need a little time to get acclimated to their new home and food before they settle into an eating routine.

-Schedule mealtimes to keep tabs their eating habits.
+2. Schedule mealtimes to keep tabs on their eating habits.

-Underlying health issues are another reason why a cat won’t eat.
+Underlying health issues are another reason for a cat loss of appetite.
 Unfortunately, cats are notoriously good at hiding when they don’t feel well, and that can make it hard to tell if there are changes to their eating habits.
-“I recommend giving cats set meals instead of free-feeding,” says Dr. Bullen.
+“I recommend giving cats set meals instead of free-feeding,” Dr. Bullen says.
 “Especially in a multi-cat household, it’s very difficult to tell how much each cat is eating when there’s just a bowl of food left out all the time.

 “As carnivores, they will develop a preference for flavor and form, and it’s harder to get them to change later in life.
 So, while I don’t recommend rotational feeding forever, offering them canned food, kibble, chicken, and fish when they’re kittens can be helpful in preventing finicky habits in the future.”